LCC-CIT/CS233JS-CourseMaterials/Labs/Lab01/Lab01_Instructions_ReviewBeginningJS.md

 # Submission

-- Upload completed applications to citstudent.lanecc.edu.
+- Upload completed applications to [citstudent.lanecc.edu](http://citstudent.lanecc.edu).
 Test all 3 applications on the web server.
+  - If you need to refresh your memory on how to do this, here are the instructions from the web authoring class: [How to upload web sites to citstudent](https://lcc-cit.github.io/CIS195-CourseMaterials/Lessons/UploadingWebSites.html).

-- Download the code review form for lab 1.
-Do a self-review using the form as a guide.
+- Do a self-review using the code review form provided on Moodle.

-- Upload the evaluation document you created to the moodle lab 1 assignment.
+Upload the code review form you completed to the Moodle lab 1 assignment.

-- Put the citstudent URL for each web app in the online text for the assignment.
+- Put the citstudent URLs for each web app in the online text for lab 1 Production version Moodle assignment.

+# Assessment

+Here is a link to [the grading rubric](https://lcc-cit.github.io/CS233JS-CourseMaterials/Labs/Lab01/CS233JS_Lab01_Rubric.htm).

 ----